tsukumijima/librga-rockchip/docs/Rockchip_Developer_Guide_RGA_EN.md

 >
 > Color parameters from high to low are respectively R，G，B，A. For example, red: color = 0xff000000.

-【 Note 】 The width and height of the rect must be greater than or equal to 2
+【 Note 】 The width and height of the rect must be greater than or equal to 2, when thickness is not negative, it must be greater than or equal to 2

 | Parameter        | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |